Today FM

 Today FM is an Irish commercial FM radio station, owned and operated by Bauer Media Audio Ireland Limited.
 Broadcasting since 17 March 1997, it broadcasts mostly music, with a daily news and current affairs programme.
-Today FM holds a licence from the Broadcasting Authority of Ireland (BAI) as far as the year 2027.
+Today FM holds a licence from Coimisiún na Meán, with the current licence for the station running until 2027.
 The station recorded pretax profits of €7.4 million on a turnover of €19.4 million in early 2009, more than twice what it was two years previously.

 Today FM broadcasts from studios in Marconi House, Digges Lane, Dublin 2.
 On 1 June 2021 Bauer Media Audio announced the completion of its acquisition of Communicorp Group in Ireland, including Today FM.